1 in 10 people live in extreme poverty

 Our Solution to Extreme Poverty

-Help a family receive education, personalized local mentorship, and many more programs such as literacy education, goal setting, gardening, income generation, children’s club, and many more.
+Help a family receive programs such as personalized local mentorship, literacy education, goal setting, gardening, income generation, children’s clubs, and more.

 Care for Life approaches each community it serves with a unique multidisciplinary approach.
-From sanitation, to farming, and education, we recognized that each of these crucial elements were imperative for the community’s ability to sustain themselves long after we had completed our work.
+From sanitation to education, we recognized that each of these crucial elements was imperative for the community’s ability to sustain itself long after we had completed our work.